ConfigurationRecorder

 roleARN

-If you have used an Amazon service that uses Amazon Config, such as Amazon Security Hub or Amazon Control Tower, and an Amazon Config role has already been created, make sure that the IAM role that you use when setting up Amazon Config keeps the same minimum permissions as the already created Amazon Config role.
-You must do this so that the other Amazon service continues to run as expected.
+If you use an Amazon service that uses Amazon Config, such as Amazon Security Hub or Amazon Control Tower, and an IAM role has already been created, make sure that the IAM role that you use when setting up Amazon Config keeps the same minimum permissions as the pre-existing IAM role.
+You must do this to ensure that the other Amazon service continues to run as expected.

-For example, if Amazon Control Tower has an IAM role that allows Amazon Config to read Amazon Simple Storage Service (Amazon S3) objects, make sure that the same permissions are granted within the IAM role you use when setting up Amazon Config.
+For example, if Amazon Control Tower has an IAM role that allows Amazon Config to read S3 objects, make sure that the same permissions are granted to the IAM role you use when setting up Amazon Config.
 Otherwise, it may interfere with how Amazon Control Tower operates.
-For more information about IAM roles for Amazon Config, see Identity and Access Management for Amazon Config in the Amazon Config Developer Guide.

 Type: String